schrodinger/hacking-the-gender-stack-template/frontend/README.md

 ## Development

+This template is provided as a starting point which you can use to build out a complete application.
+It includes some pre-configured pieces and some tools pre-installed so you can be the most productive with the time you have available.

 ### Libraries and Frameworks

 There are a few libraries and frameworks that we use in this template to help us focus most of our attention on the core implementation of our application's business logic and enable faster prototyping.